Now I Know What Intimacy Is

-I participated in the two-week Tourist Program at the Humaniversity in December 2016 and I’m still amazed by the insights and learnings.
+I participated in the two-week Tourist Program at the Humaniversity and I’m amazed by the insights and learnings.
 I have been able to change things in my life because my attitude changed.
 I don’t always have the power over what happens in my life, but I can choose how I experience things.

 When I catch myself using words like I could, I should or I would, I stop and breathe.
 At Humaniversity I received tools that help me to be present, to look at what is really there in any given moment and to respond from this space.